privacybydesign/yivi-portal/README.md

 ### Running the Project

 Build and run the project with Docker.
-To check for unapplied migrations do `docker compose exec django manage.py makemigrations`.
-If you have any unapplied migrations do `docker compose exec django manage.py migrate`
+To check for unapplied migrations do `docker compose exec django python manage.py makemigrations`.
+If you have any unapplied migrations do `docker compose exec django python manage.py migrate`

 Create a `.env` file using `.env.sample`